katehayes/LNDfiresR/README.md

 # LDNfiresR
 **Context:** after a fire in an overcrowded, unlicensed HMO in Shadwell, a local residents' group are preparing to speak to Tower Hamlets council about fire safety in rental properties.
-They want to look at trends in fire data w.r.t. time, location (borough or ward etc.), dwelling type (HMO vs. single occupancy), HMO license type (licensed vs. unlicensed).
+They would like to get a sense of patterns in the occurrence of fires in London w.r.t. time, place (borough or ward etc.), dwelling type (e.g. HMO vs. single occupancy), HMO license type (licensed vs. unlicensed).
+This is a v quick look at the data for them.
 <br><br>
 **Fire data**
 <br>